mfahadahmed2020/Exercises-45-100-Days-Challenge-with-TypeScript/README.md

 Q68 - Multiplying Decimals: Create a function that accepts two decimal numbers and returns their product.
 Round the result to two decimal places.

 Q69 - Dividing and Finding the Remainder: Write a function that divides two numbers and returns both the quotient and the remainder.
 Use an object to return both values.

-Question 70: Understanding let in Loops: Write a function that uses a loop with the let keyword to print numbers from 1 to 5.
+Q70 - Understanding let in Loops: Write a function that uses a loop with the let keyword to print numbers from 1 to 5.
 Explain how the let keyword affects the visibility of the loop variable.

 Q71 - Compare let and const: Create two examples where let allows reassignment but const does not.
 Try to reassign a const-declared variable and catch the error.